-- (13) A disclosure made in good faith to a nominated officer or to a prescribed police officer does not contravene any obligation as to confidentiality or other restriction on the disclosure of information imposed by statute, contract or otherwise. - (14) In subsection (13) "good faith" means that the person making the disclosure (a) knows or suspects, or (b) has reasonable grounds for knowing or suspecting, that the person in respect of whom the disclosure is made is engaged in money laundering.
+(13) A disclosure made in good faith to a nominated officer or to a prescribed police officer does not contravene any obligation as to confidentiality or other restriction on the disclosure of information imposed by statute, contract or otherwise.

+(14) In subsection (13) "good faith" means that the person making the disclosure -(a) knows or suspects, or that the person in respect of whom the disclosure is made is engaged in money laundering.